woossi0/suite/docs/usermanual/source/processing/wpsjava/index.rst

    mvn archetype:generate

 This will start the generation of the project, including the creation of a valid Maven POM (:file:`pom.xml`) file describing the project.
 As this is a simple project, you shouldn't have to choose any special number from the list of available archetypes.
 You should however, fill out the project metadata as follows:

-.. todo:: List of available archetypes?
-Screenshot of this?

 .. code-block:: console